laravel/docs/eloquent-relationships.md

     $post->loadSum('comments', 'votes');

-If you're combining these aggregate methods with a `select` statement, ensure that you call the aggregate methods methods after the `select` method:
+If you're combining these aggregate methods with a `select` statement, ensure that you call the aggregate methods after the `select` method:

     $posts = Post::select(['title', 'body'])
                     ->withExists('comments')